alexandercoulter/fastfrechet/paper.md

 @tucker_variable_2023 (hereafter "`Tucker` materials").
 As discussed in
 @coulter_fast_2024, the implemented algorithm is prohibitively slow.
-Implementation of Fréchet regression in 2-Wasserstein space without variable selection is supported by the `Tucker` materials, and by two R packages: `WRI` and `frechet`.
+Implementation of Fréchet regression in 2-Wasserstein space without variable selection is supported by the `Tucker` materials, and by two R packages: `WRI` [@liu_wri_2022] and `frechet` [chen_frechet_2023].
 These packages face certain practical limitations.
-For instance, `WRI` requires continuous distributions, and does not allow user-specified constraints for the distribution support. `frechet` offers more flexibility in user specifications, but its solver for Fréchet regression is slow and may not accurately satisfy constraints.
+For instance, `WRI` requires continuous distributions, and does not allow user-specified constraints for the distribution support.
+`frechet` offers more flexibility in user specifications, but its solver for Fréchet regression is slow and may not accurately satisfy constraints.

 The `fastfrechet` package addresses these limitations by providing a fast, scalable, and user-friendly implementation of both Fréchet regression and